dujm/fortytwo/docs/EQ.md

 If the consequences could be dramatic, then I might need to reflect, whether there was a cause in the past.
 If there was, then it would make sense, there would be no point to make a fuss.
 Just learn from it.

-Following this (biased) logic, EQ could be seen as a part of Time Quotient.
+Following this logic, EQ could be seen as a part of Time Quotient.

 <br>